jonnonz1/nz-statute-book/acts/public/2001/education-standards-act-2001.md

 **Regulating school hostels**

 ### 3 Interpretation
-Section 2(1) of the principal Act is amended by inserting, after the definition of foreign student, the following definition:.
+Section 2(1) of the principal Act is amended by inserting, after the definition of foreign student, the following definition:
   - **hostel** means a boarding establishment used mainly or solely for the accommodation of students enrolled at a registered school

 **Human Rights Act 1993 compliance**